For a few years now, we’ve been hearing that solar batteries are on the cusp of a residential boom, much like solar panels were a decade ago.

 Looking into solar batteries?

 At DC Power Co, we don’t think solar batteries should break the bank.
-That’s why we’ve designed the affordable DC Sunny Saver.
-A reliable brand, quality products, and an extended warranty, all for under $6000.
+That’s why we’ve designed the affordable DC Power Co Solar Battery Package.
+A reliable brand, quality products, and an extended warranty, all for under $7000.

-Designed to fit you, the DC Sunny Saver’s modular design means it can grow with you and your family’s needs.
+Designed to fit you, the modular design means that you can get one, two or three batteries as part of your DC Power Co Solar Battery Package to easily tailor your system to suit your needs.
 You can also protect yourself from summer blackouts with the Emergency Blackout Box.